Sjouwer/tp-utils/README.md

 Default: 100 (blocks)

-How far should the mod try to teleport you forward
+How far should the mod try to teleport you forward.

 ## **Versions & Dependencies**
-**F(at)**

-This version already includes some of the dependencies that you’ll need to get most out of this mod.

 Included:
 - [Auto Config Updated API](https://github.com/shedaniel/AutoConfig) (Is needed to make the config work)